MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/index.md

 For more information, see [Elements for Microsoft Edge VS Code extension][VscodeElementsEdge].

-![Elements for Edge VS Code extension in action][ImageElementsEdge]
+![Elements for Edge VS Code extension in action][ImageGifElementsEdge]

 ## webhint